 Money never sleeps, and neither does the foreign exchange (forex) market.
 More than $5 trillion of currency changes hands globally every day, according to the Bank for International Settlements.
 And because global economic forces constantly change, the forex market is in perpetual motion.
 But traders and investors who understand forex market dynamics—including the use of margin—can identify opportunities to capitalize on the headlines and the many developments that drive the U.S. dollar, euro, and other currencies.

-“Geopolitical tensions, economic news, central bank policy decisions … a multitude of things move the forex market every day, and so there are several different reasons to consider using margin in forex trading,” said Adam Hickerson, senior manager, futures and forex at TD Ameritrade.
+“Geopolitical tensions, economic news, central bank policy decisions … a multitude of things move the forex market every day, and so there are several different reasons to consider trading forex,” said Adam Hickerson, Director, Charles Schwab Futures and Forex LLC.

 Margin, also known as leverage, can boost an investor’s buying power and flexibility, potentially amplifying gains in a forex position with only a relatively small amount of money down.
 But margin can also magnify losses.
-In forex and other markets, margin can cut both ways, according to Hickerson.
-“How much are you willing to risk and how much leverage do you want to use?”
+In forex and other markets, margin can cut both ways.
+“How much are you willing to risk, and how much leverage do you want to use?”
 Hickerson asked.
 Whether you use margin, and to what extent, “it’s a matter of your overall risk tolerance,” he explained.

 What is leverage in forex, and how does it work?
 It’s similar to margin trading in stocks and futures, but there are key differences.